 If you’re spending your time Day Trading, you’re not just squandering your wealth, you’re squandering your health and your time and your youth and your life on something that isn’t really needed by society and accordingly, something that I don’t think is going to be much of an asset for you on the day of judgment.

-So while I’m not going to tell you that from a technical perspective Day Trading is strictly haram in all cases, I don’t think dedicating yourself to such an activity is in line with the spirit of the Quran and Sunnah.
+So while I’m not going to tell you that from a technical perspective Day Trading is strictly haram, I don’t think dedicating yourself to such an activity is in line with the spirit of the Quran and Sunnah.

 The two main points I want you to take from this article are: